amazon-science/mada_optimizer_search/README.md

 `python train_ddp.py config/train_gpt2_small.py --dtype='float32' --beta1=0.9 --beta2=0.95 --beta3=0.0 --rho=0.6 --c=1.0 --gamma=1.0`

 The arguments here refer to the initial values of the optimizer parameters.
-You can add more variables regarding nanoGPT run, logging, grad accumulation and so on.
-Right now, to change the hypergradient hyperparameters (such as learning rate) and ddp size one needs update the code itself.
-The save folder for logging is fsx folder and needs to be changed inside the code.
-There are two types of logging, the first one is in every log_iter it logs the optimizer parameters, training loss and validation loss.
-The second one is the logging at the end of run.
+Additional variables about the nanoGPT run can also be included if needed for e.g. to determine  logging, grad accumulation and so on.
+At the moment, to change the hypergradient hyperparameters (such as learning rate) and ddp size one, please update the code.
+The output directory to save log files is set as a FSx directory and would need to be changed inside the code as well.
+There are two types of logging, the first one where for every `log_iter` the optimizer parameters, training loss and validation loss are logged.
+The second one is logging at the end of run.

 ## Citation